 This bill could be good for seniors and those on Medicare struggling to pay for their Medication costs.
 However, it could be detrimental for new medications that treat conditions more efficiently.
 In addition, since Congress chose to combine this healthcare bill with the inflation bill, a ton of additional spending does not relate to healthcare costs.

 Some argue that this spending could worsen inflation.
 If this holds, the healthcare provisions may not have the impact they should.

-No one knows what the future of Medicare prescription drug costs will be, but we can help you protect yourself from rising prices.
+No one knows the future of Medicare prescription drug costs, but we can help you protect yourself from rising prices.
 Our licensed insurance agents can help you find a plan that covers your medications and pharmacies at the best price possible.

-Give us a call or fill out our online rate form — we would be happy to assist you!
+Give us a call or fill out our online rate form — we will assist you!